FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

-\textbf{Dataset.} We conduct experiments on three commonly used datasets in the field of adversarial training, \ie, CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning} and Imagenette~\cite{howard2020fastai}.
+We conduct experiments on four commonly used datasets in the field of adversarial training, \ie, CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning}, TinyImageNet~\cite{le2015tiny}, Imagenette~\cite{howard2020fastai} and ImageNet~\cite{russakovsky2015imagenet}.
 CIFAR10 and CIFAR100 each contains images of 10 and 100 classes respectively, with training and test datasets comprising 50,000 and 10,000 images respectively.
 The image size in these datasets is 32$\times$32.
+TinyImageNet contains 100,000 images of 200 classes (500 for each class) downsized to 64$\times$64 colored images.
+Each class has 500 training images, 50 validation images and 50 test images.
 Imagenette, a subset of ImageNet~\cite{russakovsky2015imagenet}, includes 10 classes of images, with training and test datasets consisting of 13,000 and 500 images respectively.
-The image size in Imagenette is 224$\times$244.
+The image size in TinyImageNet, Imagenette and ImageNet is 224$\times$244.